Number of Online Women Sports Bettors on the Rise

 Education a Key to Continued Growth

-Concannon and Chyka agreed that operators should focus on educating women to make them feel comfortable when looking at a sportsbook app.
+Concannon and Chyka agreed that operators should focus on educating women to make them feel comfortable when looking at sports betting apps.

 Concannon has been involved in various retail and online gambling markets worldwide since 2014.
 Back then, the marketing messaging was predominantly aimed at white men.

-She asked why women or other minorities weren't represented in key decision-making positions that would represent those groups.
-Concannon was told variations of there are no women out there that wanted to get in this space.
+She asked why women and other minorities weren't represented in key decision-making positions that would reflect their numbers.
+Concannon was told variations of the idea that there are no women out there who want to get into this space.

 “That was wrong then," she said.
 "And it’s wrong now."

-This led to betting marketing campaigns centered around one demographic.
-This created a betting environment that was not hospitable towards women and led to them not feeling welcome in the wagering space.
+This led to betting marketing campaigns focused on a single demographic.
+This created a betting environment that was not hospitable to women and led them to feel unwelcome in the wagering space.

-As a result, there was a void in the potential betting market.
-Men still outnumber women 5 to 2 in the betting space, but the marketing improvements from the gaming companies have resulted in increased betting activity from women.
+As a result, a gap existed in the potential betting market.
+Men still outnumber women 5 to 2 in the betting space, but the marketing improvements from gaming companies have led to increased betting activity among women.

 “We still have a long way to go,” Concannon said.
 “But there’s a significant growth rate in women that is over double the growth rate last year that is compared to men.
 It’s a great story, but we certainly have a long way to go.